 We’re down to the last day of the year!
-Just before they closed shop, I’ve surveyed the rest of the FX-Men for their hard-earned lessons for 2018.
+Just before they closed shop, I’ve surveyed the rest of the FX-Men for their hard-earned lessons for the year.

 Here are the common themes that popped up:

 Not all trade ideas are equal.
 After you’ve identified major market themes, fundamental drivers, and profitable setups, you might either have high conviction trades or low-conviction setups.

 That is, you might have trades that you’re more comfortable risking money on, and there are trades that you’re willing to take but are not too sure about.